 Ketamine Assisted Psychotherapy (KAP)

-I offer a therapeutic modality called Ketamine-Assisted Psychotherapy (KAP) in partnership with an organization called Journey Clinical.
+I offer a therapeutic modality called Ketamine-Assisted Psychotherapy (KAP) in partnership with a local physician, Julia Bramwell, MD.
 Ketamine-Assisted Psychotherapy (KAP) is a holistic modality in which ketamine is used as a complement to psychotherapy to help eligible patients experience more frequent breakthroughs and sustained improvement in symptoms.
-I take on the psychotherapy portion of the experience, while Journey Clinical’s medical team supports you on all medical aspects.
+I take on the psychotherapy portion of the experience, while Dr. Bramwell manages the medical aspects.
 This includes determining eligibility, developing a custom treatment plan, prescribing the medicine and monitoring outcomes.
 Below is more information about KAP to help you navigate if it may be a good fit for you.

 create relieving lasting change